lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 Figure {{type-fixme}} illustrates "TypedFlatCert" representing a certificate that does not have a valid ASN.1 encoding.
-Certificates that are not ASN.1 compliant are often compact or implicit certificates used by smart cards. certType as shown in Figure {{flat-fixme}} indicates the format of the data in the certBody field and ideally refers to an appropriate published specification.
+Certificates that are not ASN.1 compliant are often compact or implicit certificates used by smart cards. certType as shown in {{flat-fixme}} indicates the format of the data in the certBody field and ideally refers to an appropriate published specification.

 ~~~